sul-dlss/mylibrary/README.md

 in ways that would be impossible to achieve by manipulating data in Symphony (e.g. `521181` has some fines, but the patron standing is marked as 'OK' so we can reuse the patron for many different types of tests)

+### Symphony Web Services API

+This application uses the Symphony Web Services API to interact with the ILS.
+Documentation for this API is available in the SDK and from the web services host (at e.g. `https://example.com/symws/sdk.html`).
+However, at this time, the API does not provide all the information we need, so we use several other methods to get at patron information as well:

+- the legacy web services API (used for retrieving payment history)
+- direct Oracle Database access (used for differentiating the group sponsor's checkouts/requests/fines)

+Note, too, that the API does not allow us to paginate within a list of checkouts/requests/fines, as they are retrieved as part of the patron information request.

 ## Testing

 The test suite (with RuboCop style enforcement) will be run with the default rake task (also run on travis)